The Platonists

 Plutarch of Chaeronea

 Middle Platonismc.
-46–after 119 CE
+46–c.
+120 CE

 Plutarch of Chaeronea in Boeotia is one of the most widely read ancient authors — his Parallel Lives remained a staple of Western education from the Renaissance through the nineteenth century, and Shakespeare drew on Thomas North's translation for his Roman plays.
 But Plutarch was also a serious and original philosopher, the most important representative of Middle Platonism after Antiochus, and a prolific author whose surviving works (the Moralia, comprising over seventy philosophical, scientific, rhetorical, and antiquarian treatises, plus the Lives) represent only a fraction of his total output.